Code of Conduct

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Conference staff can be identified by yellow event branded t-shirts and organiser name tags.
 Harassment and other Code of Conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.
 You can make a report either personally or anonymously.

 You can make a personal report by:

-- Contacting a staff member, identified by pink event branded t-shirts and organiser name tags
+- Contacting a staff member, identified by yellow event branded t-shirts and organiser name tags

 - Sending a direct message to our Twitter account: DDDPerth